apportable/tally/README.md

 Tally
 =====

-Simple SLOC counter that displays a subtotal for each supported language.
+Simple SLOC counter that displays a subtotal for each [supported language][1].

 Installation
 ------------